 The surety company provides the bond to the principal and pays any claims made by customers.
 The principal must repay the surety company for the claims over time.

 Illinois Auto Dealer Bond Obligee Details

-In the state of Illinois, auto dealers are required to hold a licensed in order to operate their business legally.
+In the state of Illinois, auto dealers must hold a license to operate their business legally.
 Part of the licensing requirement, mandated by the Illinois Secretary of State, is to secure an Illinois auto dealer bond.
-The Secretary of State is the obligee of the bond, and contact information is as follows:
+The Secretary of State is the obligee of the bond and contact information is as follows:

 Secretary of State